Dunedin's annual larp convention.

 An NZLARPS project is a larp-related project organised by a member of the society.
-The organiser has complete creative control.
+The organiser has complete creative control and retains all their intellectual property.
 The society lends support, funding, equipment and expertise to the project.
 The society will own any resources and profit created, so that they can be re-used for future projects.

 A project does not have to be a larp event, although many are.
 Other examples of projects include the annual larp convention Chimera and various community gatherings.